Flying this spring or summer? Here's what to bring — and do — to stay safe and comfortable - CNN Underscored

 If your flight is long or you have a layover, you may want to pack a snack or sandwich, as many airport restaurants are still not open or operating at full capacity.
 Packing your own food will also reduce the amount of time you spend in line ordering within close proximity to others.
 Collapsible storage containers are perfect for keeping food fresh without taking up space.

 It’s also important to wash your hands — a lot.
 But when you can’t, sanitizer is a decent alternative.
-Look for one that has at least 60 percent alcohol, as they’re best at killing germs and viruses.
+Look for one that has at least 60% alcohol, as they’re best at killing germs and viruses.

 When choosing between washing your hands in the airplane bathroom and using sanitizer, however, go with the latter.
 “Staying in your seat helps minimize contact with people on the plane,” Dr. Niser says.
 “Also, skin dries out during air travel, so if you can find a sanitizer that also has moisturizing ingredients, even better.”

-Note: Editor’s note: It’s still unknown whether or not UV sanitizers and UV-C can kill Covid-19, and the FDA (Food and Drug Administration) released an advisory confirming this.
-They also note that direct contact with UV-C or looking into the light can cause injury.
-The UV sanitizers above feature lids with a locking mechanism or the light is only activated when the cover is confirmed to be closed.
-You can see the full advisory from the FDA here and further analysis from CNN Business here.